SamAbgaryan/Statistical-Performance-Indicators-The-World-Bank-Python/README.md

 Statistical Performance Indicators-Python: I used Python to wrangle and analyze a dataset provided by the World Bank.

-Objective: To understand which regions have the lowest SPI scores in order to develop a plan for best performers to help those countries fallen behind.
+Objective: To understand which regions have the lowest SPI scores in order to develop a plan foused on helping countries fallen behind.

-Key Questions: Did COVID-19 pandemic act as a catalyst for improving
+Key Questions: Did COVID-19 pandemic act as a catalyst improving scores across the globe?
+Which countires have the higest SPI scores?
+Which countires have the lowest scores?
+Which regions have the lowest scores?
+What are potential ways of helping those with low scores improve performance?
-Datasets: ● orders ● orders_products_prior ● products ● customers ● departments

-Tools: The data was analyzed using Python's following libraires: ● Pandas ● Numpy ● Seaborn ● Matplotlib ● SciPy

-Folders: The project files are divided between the following folders: ● 01 Project Management: Project Brief ● 02 Data: Separated into two subfolders Original and Prepared Data.
-(Data files not uploaded to GitHub.) ● 03 Scripts: The Jupyter notebooks ● 04 Analysis: Separated into four subfolders Crosstabs,Reports,Text Files and Visualizations. ● 05 Sent to Client: The final report presented in Excel

-Resources: Note: Instacart is a real company that’s made their data available online.
-However, the contents of the attached project brief have been fabricated by CareerFoundry for the purpose of this analysis.
+Datasets: the dataset is not included due to size, however, it can be accessed by following the link: https://datacatalog.worldbank.org/search/dataset/0037996/Statistical-Performance-Indicators

+Folders: The project files are divided between the following folders: ●Project Brief ● 6.1 Sourcing Open Data ● 6.2 Exploring Relationships ● 6.3 Geographical Visualizations with Python ● 6.4 Supervised Machine Learning-Regression ● 6.5 Unsupervised Machine Learning-Clustering ● 6.6 Soucing and Time Series Analysis